 In the main, the CRAPUL research centre promotes three types of activity:

 - Regular organisation of conferences, seminars, meetings and symposia to discuss current research projects, review a particular field of study and encourage cross-disciplinary perspectives and debates on a given topic.
 Between 2002 and 2019, CRAPUL organised around 30 international symposia and study days in its various research fields, in addition to full conferences (between eight and ten every year).
-Some of its events are accessible through CRAPUL podcasts.

 - Support for research projects that bring together early-career and experienced researchers (team creation, responses to invitations to tender, joint discussion of issues and the methods used, publications and discussion of current theses).

 - Regular publication of books based on its members’ research in the “Le livre politique – CRAPUL” collection, published by Antipodes in Lausanne.

 CRAPUL operates on a collegiate basis, bringing together PhD students, teaching staff and researchers from the University of Lausanne, and also works to build relationships with colleagues and laboratories working in related areas (for example, by setting up joint projects and through international research teams, student exchanges and joint thesis supervision).
 It was involved, for instance, in setting up the “Political Sociology” Standing Group of the European Consortium for Political Research (ECPR) and plays an active role in it.